MarieCHessler/yoga-and-more/README.md

 ### Wireframes

-* Wireframes were used to structure the page content for desktop, tablet and mobile screens.
+* Wireframes were used to structure the page content for desktop, tablet, and mobile screens.
 The structure differs between screen sizes, for the user to be able to see and access the content properly.

 <br>